pankaj892/az-resume/README.md

 ## Update
-This project has been temporarily paused due to increasing server and infrastructure costs which has made it difficult to sustain the project.
+This project has been temporarily paused due to increasing server and infrastructure costs.
-Currently working on bringing it online in a economically viable way
+I am currently working on bringing it online in a economically viable way